krownlesskev/gh-pages-portfolio/README.md

 ## `Projects Page is still under development`

-I have yet to creat the project card component and style it.
+I have yet to create the project card component and style it.

 ## `Skills Page is still under development`